b10m/p5-WWW-Sixpack/README.md

     [http://search.cpan.org/dist/WWW-Sixpack/](http://search.cpan.org/dist/WWW-Sixpack/)

-# LICENSE AND COPYRIGHT
+# LICENSE

-Copyright 2013 Menno Blom.

-This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-See [http://dev.perl.org/licenses/](http://dev.perl.org/licenses/) for more information.